-Centred on the extravagant Opéra Garnier, the Ninth Arrondissement is bustling with activity as this is one of Paris’ major shopping areas.
-The Grands Boulevards are home to the greatest department stores in the country without forgetting the head offices of several multinational firms.
+The Ninth arrondissement is a crossroads district.
+It is one of the most frequented places in the capital, both for Parisians and tourists.
+Centred on the extravagant Opéra Garnier, the 9th arrondissement is bustling with activity as this is one of Paris’ major shopping areas.
+The Grands Boulevards are home to the most fabulous department stores in the country without forgetting the head offices of several multinational firms.

 A few words about the 9th arrondissement